milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice.md

 credit history and payment history

 How?
-All financial companies need to share customers' personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Chase chooses to share; and whether you can limit this sharing.
+All financial companies need to share customers’ personal information to run their everyday business.
+In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons Chase chooses to share; and whether you can limit this sharing.
 Reasons we can share your personal information	Does Chase share?
 Can you limit this sharing?
 For our everyday business purposes – such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus	Yes	No
-For our marketing purposes - to offer our products and services to you	Yes	No For joint marketing with other financial companies	Yes	No For our affiliates' everyday business purposes - information about your transactions and experiences	Yes	No For our affiliates' everyday business purposes - information about your creditworthiness	Yes	Yes For our affiliates to market to you	Yes	Yes
+For our marketing purposes – to offer our products and services to you	Yes	No For joint marketing with other financial companies	Yes	No For our affiliates’ everyday business purposes – information about your transactions and experiences	Yes	No For our affiliates’ everyday business purposes – information about your creditworthiness	Yes	Yes For our affiliates to market to you	Yes	Yes
 For nonaffiliates to market to you	Yes	Yes
 To limit our sharing

-Call 1–888–868–8618 – our menu will prompt you through your choice(s).
-We accept operator relay calls.
+Call 1-888-868-8618 – our menu will prompt you through your choice(s).
+We accept operator relay calls If you have a Chase login, you can visit us online: chase.com/privacypreferences
-See us online

-Please note:
-If you are a new customer, we can begin sharing your information 30 days from the date we sent this notice.
+Please note: If you are a new customer, we can begin sharing your information 30 days from the date we sent this notice.
 When you are no longer our customer, we continue to share your information as described in this notice.
 However, you can contact us at any time to limit our sharing.

-Questions?
+Questions

-Call 1–888–868–8618 — our menu will prompt you through your choice(s).
+Call 1-888-868-8618 – our menu will prompt you through your choice(s).
 We accept operator relay calls.
 Who we are

 Who is providing this notice?
-The U.S. consumer financial companies within the JPMorgan Chase & Co. family, including JPMorgan Chase Bank, N.A., Chase Insurance Agency, Inc., and J.P.
-Morgan Securities LLC.
+The U.S. consumer financial companies within the JPMorganChase family, including JPMorgan Chase Bank, N.A., Chase Insurance Agency, Inc., J.P.
+Morgan Securities LLC, and the Frosch family of companies, except where a JPMorganChase company issues a separate notice.
 What we do

 How does Chase protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 We authorize our employees to get your information only when they need it to do their work, and we require companies that work for us to protect your information.